 Your customers have likely heard of smart home devices in some capacity.
 According to a recent Nationwide survey, 66% of homeowners currently own at least one smart home device but many of them don’t realize the devices they have could be saving them money on insurance premiums.1 What’s more, the use of such technology is critical from a risk management perspective, particularly when it comes to water leak detection and prevention.

-Consumers are ready for smart home technology
+Benefits of smart home technology

-These devices offer more than just security; they can also provide peace of mind for those living with the risk and unpredictability of owning a home.
+Smart home devices offer more than just security; they can also provide peace of mind for those living with the risk and unpredictability of owning a home.

 Give your customers peace of mind with smart home technology through Nationwide

 While water is one of the most common sources of insurance claims, it’s also the most avoidable.
 Nationwide’s smart home monitoring system from Notion® helps to prevent damage from overflowing bathtubs, frozen water pipes that burst, sewer backups, sump pump failures and more.
-These same sensors can also help customers keep their homes safe from break-ins and fires.
+These same sensors can help customers keep their homes safe from break-ins and fires.